About NŌUA

 Employees:

-Marianne Bjørnmyr (Creative Director / Manager)
+Marianne Bjørnmyr (Co-founder, Manager)

-Dan Mariner (Creative Director / Head of Production)
+Dan Mariner (Co-founder, Head of production)

 Saga Ellingsen Wang (Exhibition staff)